+Physics 105: Physics and Society.
+(3) Designed to introduce non-science majors to basic concepts, laws and skills in classical and quantum physics as a basis to discuss the interrelationships of society and physics.
+Examples where energy, momentum, special relativity, thermal physics, quantum and nuclear physics have important roles are discussed; these could include meteorology, aviation weather, fission and fusion reactors, science policy and ethics, alternative energy sources.
 Physics 151: General Physics.
 (3) Mechanics, sound, heat.
 The sequence 151, 151L, 152, 152L is required of pre-medical, pre-dental, and pre-optometry students.
 Only 151 and 152 are required of pharmacy students.
 Prerequisites: A working knowledge of algebra at the level of Math 150, and of trigonometry [Math 123].
-Physics 151L [153]: General Physics Laboratory.
+Physics 151L: General Physics Laboratory.
 (1) Mechanics, sound, heat.
-3 hrs. lab.
 Pre- or corequisite: Physcs 151.
 Physics 152: General Physics.
 (3) Electricity, magnetism, optics.
 Prerequisite: Physcs 151.
-Physics 152L [154L]: General Physics Laboratory.
+Physics 152L: General Physics Laboratory.
 (1) Electricity, magnetism, optics.
-3 hrs. lab.
 Pre- or corequisite: Physcs 152.
-Physcs 157: Problems in General Physics.
+Physics 157: Problems in General Physics.
 (1) Problem solving and demonstrations related to Physics 151.
+Corequisite: Physcs 151.

-Correquisite: Physics 151.
-CR/NC Physics 158: Problems in General Physics.
-(1) Problem solving and demonstrations related to Physcs 152.
-Corequisite: Physcs 152.
-CR/NC Physics 160: General Physics.
-(3) Mechanics, sound.
-The sequence 160, 160L, 161, 161L, 262, 262L is required of students planning to major in certain sciences and in engineering.
+Physics 158: Problems in General Physics.
+(1) Problem solving and demonstrations related to Physics Corequisite: Physcs 152.

+Physics 160: General Physics.
+(3)

+Mechanics, sound.
+(The sequence 160, 160L, 161, 161L, 262, 262L is required of students planning to major in certain sciences and in engineering.)

 Pre- or corequisite: Math 162.